roioteromorales/java_algorithms/README.md

 **DoubleLinkedList.java** is an implementation of generic double linked lists.
 This furthers the functionality of a single linked list by implementing a reference to the previous node in addition to the next node.

-You can test both types of linked lists by running *LinkedListTester.java*.

 **Stack.java** is an implementation of a [generic stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)), which is a special list that utilizes a First-In-First-Out methodology.